REASON-6G/kubeflower-operator/README.md

     cd kubeFlower-Operator/
  ```
  ### Step-by-step deployment
- Now you are ready for deploying the FL pipeline using K8s.
-We will be using K8s deployments to create K8s pods that will use a K8s service for communitacions.
-Each pod represents a FL actor with a main pod that will act as a FL server.
+ Now you are ready to deploy the FL pipeline using K8s.
+We will be using K8s deployments to create K8s pods that will use a K8s service for communications.
+Each pod represents an FL actor with a main pod that will act as an FL server.
 The proposed architecture is depicted in the figure.

  The docker image `kubeflower` is used to deploy the containers with the Flower's pipeline and other dependencies.
-The image used for this PoC is publicy available at Docker Hub [kubeflower](https://hub.docker.com/r/juanmarcelouob/kubeflower).
+The image used for this PoC is publicly available at Docker Hub [kubeflower](https://hub.docker.com/r/juanmarcelouob/kubeflower).
 These containers are deployed in pods.
 The FL server Pod exposes port 8080 for the gRPC communication implemented by Flower.
 For the FL setup, we use the FL PyTorch implementation of Flower.
 This simple example can be found [here](https://flower.dev/docs/quickstart-pytorch.html).

 To deploy this architecture you need to: